Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once won American idle by riding a unicycle
+Jayesh rounddhouse kicks kittens and baby's for fun.

-Updated on: [13/9/2024]
+Updated on: [14/9/2024]
 <!-- #jokeEnd -->